jamesmh/coravel/Docs/Events.md

 Coravel's events allow you to subscribe and listen to events that occur in your application.
 This is a great way to build maintainable applications who's parts are loosely coupled.

-An event will have one or more independent listeners which, when an event is broadcasted, will be "given" the broadcasted event and can perform their specific application logic with the event.
+An event will have one or more independent listeners which, when an event is broadcasted, will be "given" the broadcasted event.
+The listeners can then independently perform their specific application logic with that specific event.

 ## Example: Broadcasting A New Blog Post To The Public